In addition to our demonstrations, we conduct other projects examining ways to change and improve the disability process and programs.

 In our disability adjudication process, we need information about work that exists nationally to determine whether claimants’ impairments prevent them from doing not only their past work, but other work in the U.S. economy.
 We currently use the Dictionary of Occupational Titles (DOT) and its companion volume, the Selected Characteristics of Occupations, as our primary sources of information about jobs and job requirements.
 However, the Department of Labor (DOL) last updated the DOT in 1991 and has no plans to conduct further updates.
 As a result, we have signed an interagency agreement with the DOL’s Bureau of Labor Statistics to test the feasibility of using the National Compensation Survey platform to collect updated occupational information that will meet our program needs.
 For more information about the project, please visit our OIS project page.

-The Predictive Model (PM) is a computer-based screening tool used to identify potential electronic cases for the Quick Disability Determination (QDD) process.
+The Predictive Model is a computer-based screening tool that we use to identify potential electronic cases for the QDD process.

-The QDD process was implemented in the six States in the Boston Region (Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, & Vermont) effective August 2006.
-The QDD process was implemented nationally between October 2007 and February 2008.
+We originally implemented the QDD process in the six States in our Boston Region (Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, and Vermont) in August 2006.
+We then implemented the QDD process nationally between October 2007 and February 2008.

-For additional information on the QDD Predictive Model, see the QDD Predictive Model homepage .
-For additional information on the Fast-Track Processes, see the Fast-Track Processes homepage .
-For the Fast-Track Processes public use files, see the Public Use Files homepage .
+For additional information on the QDD Predictive Model, see the Quick Disability Determinations (QDD) homepage.
+For additional information on the Fast-Track Processes, see the Fast-Track Processes homepage.
+For the Fast-Track Processes public use files, see the Public Use Files homepage.

 Work Incentives Simplification Pilot